-Skyline is a completely different operation to the rest.
-For a start they operate Robinson R44 Helicopters.
-These are a lightweight 4 seat aircraft (meaning everyone gets a window seat) that generally FL lower and slower than the bigger turbojet aircraft.
+Skyline is a completely different operation from the rest.
+For a start, they operate Robinson R44 Helicopters.
+These are lightweight 4 seat aircraft (meaning everyone gets a window seat) that generally Fly lower and slower than the bigger turbojet aircraft.

 They only really offer Strip tours or Red Rack Canyon tours as the GC is a pretty long flight for these smaller aircraft.